ned-park/datastructs/README.md

+# Linked list lecture code

-# Code built during a lecture on building a singly linked list given to new Full-Stack developers
+Code built during a lecture on building a singly linked list given to new Full-Stack developers.

 ## Technology
 Vanilla JavaScript (node for running)